- Hurricane Katrina - Wikipedia

 Hurricane Katrina (August 2005) became a large and extremely powerful hurricane that caused enormous destruction and significant loss of life It is the costliest hurricane to ever hit the United States, surpassing the record previously held by Hurricane Andrew from 1992

-- Hurricane Katrina facts and information | National Geographic
+- Hurricane Katrina impacts and facts | National Geographic

 |